wp-plugins/atcontent/readme.txt

 = 1.4.0 =

-* AtContent comments disable option
+* The option to disable AtContent comments.

 = 1.3.9 =

-* Other plugin influence fix
+* Other plugin affects fixed

 = 1.3.3 =